How To Apply For Academic Jobs In Linguistics

 Tenure-track jobs are usually announced during the first half of the academic year.
 You find out about them by consulting the Linguistics Department job list, by looking at the Linguist List job postings, and by whatever other means become available to you serendipitously.
 Due dates for applications start around October 1 and go up through about January 15.
 (Over the years, they seem to be getting earlier and earlier).

-One-year jobs tend to be advertised later, and opening sometimes appear as late as July or August.
+One-year jobs tend to be advertised later in the year, and openings sometimes appear as late as July or August.

 2. Who Decides